apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/upgrading.md

 of command-line tools that precede the `cordova` CLI utility.
 See The Command-Line Interface for information how to update the version of the CLI.

+## Upgrading to 3.2.0 from 3.1.0

+For projects that were created with the cordova CLI:

+1. Update the `cordova` CLI version.
+See The Command-Line Interface.

+2. Run `cordova platform update blackberry`

+For projects not created with the cordova CLI, run:

+        bin/update <project_path>

 ## Upgrade to 3.1.0 from 3.0.0

 1. Create a new Apache Cordova 3.1.0 project using the cordova CLI, as